 Now, with telemedicine, Dr Villanova can help manage this or any other condition managed by physicians.
 Using a combination of your medical history and tongue diagnosis, she will prescribe herbs and demonstrate acupuncture points for you use at home.
 Depending upon your circumstances, press needles, regular needles, laser, moxabustion, or seeds can be sent your home, along with detailed instructions on how, when and where to treat your own acupuncture points at home.

-Dr. Villanova has been a Board Certified Family Physician for over twenty-five years, has been certified to practice Acupuncture for 20 years, and certified in Chinese Herbal Medicine in 2010.
-She served as the Physician Advisor to the North Carolina Acupuncture Licensing Board until 1/2017.
+A board Certified Family Physician for over twenty-five years, Dr Villanova has been certified to practice Acupuncture for 20 years, and certified in Chinese Herbal Medicine for over 10.
+She served as the Physician Advisor to the North Carolina Acupuncture Licensing Board until 2017.
 Her practice combines Western (Allopathic) Medicine with the traditional medical systems of China and India.
-She also includes some Western alternative therapies in her practice, such as Trigger Point Therapy for muscular pain and Homeopathic treatments for sinus conditions.
+She also includes some Western therapies in her practice, such as Trigger Point Therapy for muscular pain and Homeopathic treatments for sinus conditions

 Look what I thought I was going to be doing this Spring: as of January 2020, I had planned to limit my practice to Allergy Relief Acupuncture – a technique that desensitizes allergies with on needle.